glesica/missing-course/README.md

 is due.
 This pattern will simulate a standard software development workflow.
 You can think of it as one big, semester-long group project.

-Assignments can be found in their respective [topics/](topics/) directory.
+Assignments can be found in the [assignments/](assignments/) directory.

 ## Reading